HR-CMGT/PRG06-vue-workshop/presentation/loading.md

 ```
 ## Checking loaded data in the Chrome plugin

-Use the [Chrome Vue plugin](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) to quickly check what data is available in your Vue app.
+Use the [Chrome Vue plugin](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) to check the state of your component.

 ![state](./state.png)